 These hospitals and clinicians use Masimo SET® to help them deliver patient care.
 With fewer false alarms,3 clinicians can focus on the patients who need the most attention.
 And with more timely detection of true events, clinicians can intervene earlier for better patient outcomes and improved patient safety.

-To date, more than 100 studies have shown that Masimo SET® outperforms all other pulse oximetry technologies, providing clinicians with unmatched sensitivity and specificity to make critical patient care decisions.4
+To date, more than 100 studies have shown that Masimo SET® outperforms other pulse oximetry technologies, providing clinicians with unmatched sensitivity and specificity to make critical patient care decisions.4

 When Joe Kiani and Mohamed Diab looked at the same pulse oximetry signal differently than anyone had before, they created new possibilities.
 By employing advanced signal processing techniques–including parallel engines and adaptive filters–they believed they could find the true arterial signal that would allow accurate monitoring of arterial oxygen saturation and pulse rate, even during the most challenging conditions.
 Signal Extraction Technology®, or Masimo SET®, assumes that both the arterial and venous blood can move and uses parallel signal processing engines–DST®, FST®, SST™, and MST™–to separate the arterial signal from sources of noise (including the venous signal) to measure SpO2 and pulse rate accurately, even during motion.